KlayOracle/klayoracle-monorepo/Readme.md

 ## Official KlayOracle monorepo

-All core packages that makes of the KlayOracle protocol.
+All core packages that make up the KlayOracle protocol.
+KlayOracle is a decentralized oracle for the Klaytn blockchain.

 ## 📚 Learn More